-And now, with all of that said, I do see improvement each and every time that he hosts so it's not that I'm turning into a hater.
-In fact, I still get excited every time I see Steve Martin host because I do know he will eventually live up to my expectation based on the fact that I was introduced to style much further into his career when he was already at the top of his game which often makes me forget, I'm watching these geniuses at very early stages of their career when they all were still finding their voices.
+And now, with all of that said, I do see improvement with each and every he’s been on to host, so it's not that I'm turning into a hater.
+In fact, I still get excited every time I see Steve Martin host because I do know he will eventually live up to my expectation.
+Based on the fact that I was introduced to style much further into his career when he was already at the top of his game, it often makes me forget, I'm watching these geniuses at very early stages of their career when they all were still finding their voices.

 The Wicker Breakdown:

-- The Two Wild and Crazy Guys then return with another sketch that pretty much just makes fun foreigners and their crazy accents.
-This is another big disappointing discovery of this challenge, I no longer find these characters to be all that funny.
+The Two Wild and Crazy Guys then return with another sketch that pretty much just makes fun foreigners and their crazy accents.
+This is another major disappointing discovery of this challenge, I no longer find these characters to be all that funny.

-- Jane and Belushi are in bed, Jane wakes Belushi because she has to admit that she been cheating on him with the 72-year-old pharmacist.
-Belushi seems unsure how to take this news so he admits that he's been cheating with a girl that is much younger than him (once again they go way too young by saying that she's a cheerleader and since they don't give an age I assume they are talking about high school) aside from that aside, the two continue to go into details about their exploits only Jane doesn't believe a bit of Belushi's story and this disbelief seems to bother Belushi more than the actual affair does which is when it's revealed that these stories are this long time couple's form of foreplay which lessens the creepiness of the over exaggerated age gaps.
+Jane and Belushi are in bed, Jane wakes Belushi because she has to admit that she been cheating on him with the 72-year-old pharmacist.
+Belushi seems unsure how to take this news, so he admits that he's been cheating with a girl who is much younger than him.
+(Once again they go way too young by saying that she's a cheerleader and since they don't give an age I assume they are talking about high school) Aside from that aside, the two continued to go into details about their exploits.
+Only, Jane doesn't believe a bit of Belushi's story, and this disbelief seems to bother Belushi more than the actual affair does which is when it's revealed that these stories are this longtime couple's form of foreplay which lessens the creepiness of the over exaggerated age gaps.

-- Finally, Steve Martine thanks the crowd and says his goodnights.
+Finally, Steve Martin thanks the crowd and says his goodnights.

 Now it's time to share my top three favorite moments.
 First, I loved Steve Martin magician routine that wrapped up his opening monolog.
 Next, I liked the Barber sketch, because I'm obsessed with the idea that we constantly think that we live during a period of history where society is the most advanced that it will ever get to.
 Finally, I was a fan of the King Tut song because it's such a classic Steve Martin moment that somewhere near the top of the list of why he stands out as a performer.